bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Valdris & Torvald have a heart to heart.
   - COMBAT TIME

+## Naval battle against vikings (2023-05-15)

+- Ship health: 69.
+Nice.
+- Torvald: Call the demon of Ashborough.
+- Spear of Misfulheim.
+- Axe of... being cold.

 ## Quests/Tasks

 - [x] Bran wants us to intercept a shipment heading to Glennroch.